objcio/s01e12-evaluating-transactions/README.md

 # s01e12-evaluating-transactions

-Sample Code for Episode 12
+This is the sample code for https://talk.objc.io/episodes/S01E12-evaluating-transactions